hyoukarh/C-programming-journey/Logs/Week-one.md

 ## Topics Covered
 1. **Introduction to C**
-   -Learned about the origin of the C programming language.
+   - Learned about the origin of the C programming language.
-   -Discussed its relevance and why it's important to learn.
+   - Discussed its relevance and why it's important to learn.
-   -Explored its influence on other programming languages.
+   - Explored its influence on other programming languages.

 2. **Key Features of C**
-   -Low-level access to memory.
+   - Low-level access to memory.
-   -portability across different platforms.
+   - portability across different platforms.
-   -Rich library support and built-in functions.
+   - Rich library support and built-in functions.
-   -Simple syntax.
+   - Simple syntax.
-   -Imperative and procedural programming.
+   - Imperative and procedural programming.
-   -Supports structured programming concepts.
+   - Supports structured programming concepts.

 3. **C uses and applications**
-   -System programming e.g. operating systems, drivers, etc.
+   - System programming e.g. operating systems, drivers, etc.
-   -Game development.
+   - Game development.
-   -Embedded systems.
+   - Embedded systems.
-   -Compiler and interpreter design.
+   - Compiler and interpreter design.

 ## Practical Work
 - **Wrote a Hello World program in C**